 Whereas, the soft elements work as the foundation of the organization and are more likely to create the sustained level of competitive advantage in the market even though they are a bit harder to manage.

 The strategy can be defined as the plan framed and developed by the company to gain a competitive advantage in the market by beating the competition and successfully thrive on a long-term basis.
-But what does a well aligned and defined strategy means in the 7s Framework by McKinsey?
+But what does a well aligned and defined strategy means in the 7s model by McKinsey?

 The model defines the factor of strategy as the one that is carefully and clearly articulated with the long-term vision in mind that helps the firm to attain the long-term and sustainable competitive advantage plus it is backed by the strong set of goals, mission, vision, and core values.